nss-evening-web-development/curriculum/src/data/curriculum/client/week-05/individual-assessment1.md

 - On Saturday, everyone will present how far they got AND their favorite piece of code that they wrote for everyone to share in the Glory!
 - MOST OF ALL HAVE FUN!!!!!

+## Definition of Done
+- All items are completed in getting started
+- MVP, defined by the Acceptance Criteria, has been completed
+- The title of your application is visible in the browser tab
+- The project has been deployed
+- Loom video has been created
+- `README.md` has been updated

 ## FAQs
 **Can I work with a teammate on the project?**